StackStorm-Exchange/stackstorm-aws/README.md

 This is generic *SQS* Sensor using boto3 api to fetch messages from *SQS* queue.
 After receiving a message it's content is passed as payload to a trigger 'aws.sqs_new_message'

-This sensor can be configured either by using config.yaml within a pack or by creating following values in datastore:
+This sensor can be configured either by using aws.yaml or by creating following values in datastore:

 - aws.input_queues (list queues as comma separated string: first_queue,second_queue)